EcumenIT/Google-Scripts-Javascript-/README.md

 # securityAuthorizationJavascript
 The Javascript script that runs in Google Scripts to automatically reroute above and beyond SA requests back to the submitter and administrator.

-The system runs off of these four links:
+The system runs off of these four links (NOTE: RSL retired, but saving links here for reference purposes):

 Google Form for RSL Applicants: https://docs.google.com/forms/d/e/1FAIpQLSdmTXWdYje9bGu1-8fQinaOSkKgUr7QB3HjxivLY7aJTuH2_A/viewform